 SFM only succeeds if it is properly financed.
-Capturing the full value of forests and ensuring the equitable distribution of costs and benefits are essential for SFM.
+Capturing the full value of forests, including ecosystem services and ensuring the equitable distribution of costs and benefits are essential for SFM.

-The full value of forests include direct use values from timber, fuelwood, NTFP etc.; indirect use values from ecosystem services, such as carbon, water and biodiversity, option values relating to the willingness to pay to conserve the option of use the forests even that no current use is made out of it8.
+The full value of forests include direct use values from timber, fuel wood, NTFP etc, indirect use values from ecosystem services, such as carbon, water and biodiversity, option values relating to the willingness to pay to conserve the option of use the forests even that no current use is made out of it3.
 The question, though, is how to capture these values and to manage them.
 The economic challenge in natural tropical forests is how to make SFM a profitable activity that is attractive to invest in, and that is competitive to other land uses.
 One challenge is how to increase and diversify the revenue streams in a context in which for most ecosystem services to which well managed forest provide there is generally nobody who currently pays for them.
-It can be predicted that without firm regulations developed at national and eventually international level, there will be no substantial markets for many of the services rendered by forests, such as carbon, biodiversity, and water or soil protection.
+It can be predicted that without firm regulations developed at national and eventually international level, there will be no substantial markets for many of the services rendered by forests, such as carbon, biodiversity, and the more locally important water or soil protection.
 Another challenge relates to the difficulty to reduce the costs for SFM by increasing the efficiency of the management.
-The latter requires substantial investments - and associated financing mechanisms that will barely come from the current profit that is made through natural tropical forest management as it is applied currently.
+The latter requires substantial investments - and associated financing mechanisms - that will barely come from the current income that is made through natural tropical forest management as it is implemented currently.
 In addition, it can be predicted that new investments in tropical forest management will carefully consider the risks, uncertainties (e.g. in tenure) and the overall framework conditions.
 What is needed is to increase the economic viability to a competitive level and to develop strategies, mechanisms and instruments to attract the necessary finances and investment for SFM.
-In this regard, it would be of particular importance to mobilize and leverage private sources.
+In this regard, it would be of particular importance to mobilize and leverage and private sources, e.g. through the potentially developing carbon market.

 Forest finance and adaptive management.
 An important aspect to capture the full value of forests and ensuring the equitable distribution of costs and benefits involves the concept and application of adaptive management.
-It relates to the availability of financial resources and the mechanisms that guarantee that costs and benefits are distributed in fair way amongst all stakeholders that contribute to SFM-and that markets are existent and accessible to the types of products and services that are delivered by natural tropical forests.
+It relates to the availability of financial resources and the mechanisms that guarantee that costs and benefits are distributed in fair way amongst all stakeholders that contribute to SFM and that markets are existent and accessible to the types of products and services that are delivered by natural tropical forests.
 Clear incentive structures need to be defined and regularly adapted in order to respect not only the financial return to the immediate stakeholders, but also the economic return to society.

 Economic instruments.
 Policies and laws provide incentives and disincentives which affect the behavior and choices of forest managers, users and other stakeholders, including investors.
-Forest fees and taxes should be considered as incentives to encourage more rational and less wasteful forest utilization and the establishment of an efficient processing industry and to discourage highgrading and logging of natural tropical forests which are marginal for timber production.
+Forest fees and taxes should be considered as incentives to encourage more rational and less wasteful forest utilization and the establishment of an efficient processing industry and to discourage high-grading and logging of natural tropical forests which are marginal for timber production.
 They should be and remain directly related to the real cost of forest management.
+In this respect the valuation of forest ecosystem services is a crucial element for financing sustainable forest management.

-8 Pierce, D.W.
+9 Pierce, D.W.
 (1991).
 The Economic Value of Forest Ecosystems.
 Economic Health 7(4): 284-295

-Voluntary Guidelines for guiding principle 11 - Economic viability of natural tropical forest management
+Voluntary Guidelines for P 7 - Investment in natural forest management and economic instruments